reduce-algebra/reduce-algebra/common-lisp/README.md

 * The build directory must contain a link to, or copy of, the file [psl/boot.sl](https://sourceforge.net/p/reduce-algebra/code/HEAD/tree/trunk/psl/boot.sl).
 (The way to create a link in Windows is with `mklink` at a Windows command prompt running as Administrator, which you can open by holding the Windows key and typing `x`.
 A Windows shortcut created using the File Explorer GUI will probably not work!)

 * The `packages` directory for the version of REDUCE you want to build must be available.
 This could be the `packages` directory installed as part of a binary distribution or a recent download from the [Subversion repository](https://sourceforge.net/p/reduce-algebra/code/HEAD/tree/trunk/).
 It is easiest to add the `packages` directory as a symbolic link in either the `common-lisp` directory or its parent.
 (On Windows I recommend a directory symbolic link created using `mklink /d`.)
-Alternatively, you can set the environment variable `$reduce` to the directory containing the `packages` directory (without a trailing directory separator).
+Alternatively, you can set the environment variable `reduce` to the directory containing the `packages` directory (without a trailing directory separator).

 Open a window running `bash` and make your chosen build directory current.
-If you need to set the `$reduce` environment variable, you can do it like this.
+If you need to set the `reduce` environment variable, you can do it like this.
 For example, to use the `packages` directory from a _default_ REDUCE installation to build SBCL REDUCE on MS Windows, execute the `bash` command

 ```sh
 export reduce='C:/Program Files/Reduce'